-Program in Organ Thomas Murray, Chair
+Program in Organ

+Thomas Murray, Chair

 The major in organ prepares students for careers as informed church musicians, soloists, and teachers, and for doctoral-level programs.
 The departmental seminar is devoted to a comprehensive survey of organ literature from the seventeenth century to the present.
 For one week each year the department invites a visiting artist/teacher to be in residence.
-These have included Daniel Roth, Marie-Claire Alain, Catharine Crozier, Peter Planyavsky, Martin Haselböck, Thomas Trotter, Naji Hakim, David Craighead, Olivier Latry, Susan Landale, Ludger Lohmann, and Jon Gillock.
+These have included Daniel Roth, Marie-Claire Alain, Catharine Crozier, Peter Planyavsky, Martin Haselböck, Thomas Trotter, Naji Hakim, David Craighead, Michael Gaillit, Olivier Latry, Susan Landale, Ludger Lohmann, and Jon Gillock.
 Typically they teach a week of individual lessons and an organ seminar and perform an organ recital.
-The visiting artist in 2003 - 2004 will be Michael Gaillit.
-Additionally, other recitalists perform annually in the "Great Organ Music at Yale" series.
+The visiting artist in 2004-2005 will be Karel Paukert.
+Diane Meredith Belcher will also perform on the annual "Great Organ Music at Yale" series.